yandex-cloud/yc-solution-library-for-aws/Kubernetes and route53/Readme.md

 You can add other solutions from this library - for example
-- vpn solution could help you to create secure channels between sites
+- VPN solution could help you to create secure channels between sites
 - RDS or AWS replication scenarios to help you sync your data
-- Kubefed to federate Kubernetes control plane
+- [Kubefed](https://github.com/kubernetes-sigs/kubefed) to federate Kubernetes control plane.
+Please note that Kubefed is in alpha state and not recomended for production use.

 ## Prerequisites

 - Accounts in AWS and Yandex.Cloud
+- Bash
 - Terraform
+- curl
 - jq

 To configre AWS Site